XJF2332/GOT-OCR-2-GUI/README-en.md

 - [x] Write a script to manage language configuration files
 - [x] Turn file path constructing method into `os.path.join` instead of formatted string
 - [x] A script for batch rendering
+- [x] PDF OCR support, it will generate PDF Files for single images
+- [ ] Merge PDF files into one
+- [ ] HTML to .docx

 ## How to use